Spensiir/hitchens/_posts/2023-04-22-the-limits-of-intution.md

 the sense of community.

-it was easy to act on intuition. i had capable loving logical strong humans companions to catch me in case something goes wrong. i would be there for them in the same way. there was social insurance. the most dynamic and reassuring safety net imagineable.
+it was easy to act on intuition. i had capable loving logical strong human companions to catch me in case something goes wrong. i would be there for them in the same way. there was social insurance. the most dynamic and reassuring safety net imagineable.

 and now im back. my parents are out on a trip. i am home alone with my cat. my community is suddenly fraught and spread thin like a worn sweater stretched so that it covered an entire soccer field. the gaps feel massive and the net more like an unexpected strand here and there.